balancer/balancer-api/README.md

 The `{chainId}` in each endpoint is the chain/network number you wish to request from.
 1 for Mainnet, 137 for Polygon, 42161 for Arbitrum etc.

+- `/graphql` - GraphQL endpoint for retrieving pools with filters / queries.
+Forwards requests to Appsync.
+See 'GraphQL Requests' section for more info.
 - `/pools/{chainId}/update` - Runs the worker lambda that fetches the latest pool information from the graph and saves it in the database.
 - `/pools/{chainId}` - Returns a JSON array of all Balancer pools of that chain
 - `/pools/{chainId}/{id}` - Returns JSON information about a pool of a specific `id`.
 - `/sor/{chainId}` - Run a SOR (Smart Order Router) query against the balancer pools, more information below.
 - `/tokens/{chainId}` - Returns a JSON array of all known tokens of that chain
 - `/tokens/update/` - Runs the worker lambda that for every known token, fetches the latest price (in the chains native asset) from coingecko and saves it in the database.

+- `/check-wallet` - Used to perform sanctions checks with TRM.
+- `/tenderly/contracts/encode-states` - Encodes state information with Tenderly
+- `/tenderly/simulate` - Simulate a transaction with Tenderly

 ### Update Pools Lambda